How to spot untrustworthy resources on the Maya

 The heart sacrifices that were recorded by the Spanish chroniclers were those of the Aztecs.

-It is also important to keep in mind that the Spanish Conquistadors had lots of incentives to describe the indigenous people of the Americas as blood-thirsty savages.
+It is also important to keep in mind that the Spanish Conquistadors had many incentives to describe the indigenous people of the Americas as blood-thirsty savages.

 It made conquest and enslavement easier to justify (see the Valladolid Debate) so many stories were exaggerated.